CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, concise skill that provides actionable CLI commands and practical guidance for working with Obsidian vaults.
-Its main strengths are token efficiency and concrete, executable commands.
-The main weaknesses are the lack of validation/verification steps for destructive operations (move/delete) and the absence of references to more detailed documentation for advanced use cases.
+This is a solid, concise skill that efficiently covers the essentials of working with Obsidian vaults and obsidian-cli.
+Its main strengths are token efficiency and practical CLI command references.
+Its weaknesses are the lack of executable code for config-file parsing, missing validation/verification steps for destructive operations, and no feedback loops for move/delete commands.

 Suggestions